Eric-Cortez/Eric-Cortez/README.md

 I love the process of developing my ideas into existence and finding ways to research and implement new technologies to improve user experience.

-- 👨🏻‍💻 I recently graduated from App Academy!!
+- 👨🏻‍💻 I am currently working at Meta!
 - 📫 Reach me at ecrcortez@gmail.com OR (503) 567-5093
 - Find me on [Linkedin](https://www.linkedin.com/in/eric-cortez-0101/)
 - Find me on [AngelList](https://angel.co/u/eric-cortez-2)